CBICA/BrainMaGe/README.md

 - Give example of skull stripping dataset
 - In inference, rename ```model_dir``` to ```results_dir``` for clarity in the configuration and script(s)
 - Add CCA for post-processing
-- Add link to CaPTk as suggested mechanism for preprocessing (can refer to ```BraTSPipeline``` application after my [PR](https://github.com/CBICA/CaPTk/pull/1061) gets merged to master)
 - Test on CPU
 - Move all dependencies to ```setup.py``` for consistency
 - Put option to write logs to specific files in output directory
 - Remove ```-mode``` parameter in ```deep_bet_run```
 - Windows support (this currently works but needs a few work-arounds)
-- Please post any requests as issues on this repository or send email to software@cbica.upenn.edu
+- Please post any requests as issues on this repository or contact us

 ## Contact